Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Symmetric Alpha-Stable Processes

-where the constant implied by $O$ depends only on $a$ and $b$.
-By Stirling's formula the integrand \eqref{sec3-eq8} has rapid decay as $|\Im(z)|\to\infty$.
-Hence the two integrals over the horizontal segment on top and bottom tend to 0 as $R$ tends to infinity.
-By Cauchy's residue theorem we can shift the vertical line integration to the left $c \to -\tilde{c}$ and the remaining integral tends to zero as $|x|\to\infty$.
-Therefore by letting $c\to-\infty$ we obtain the desired expansion \eqref{sec3-eq7}.
+since the integrand has rapid decay as $|\Im(z)|\to\infty$ by Stirling's formula \eqref{S2-3:E7}.
+Thus, using Cauchy's residue theorem, we can shift the vertical line integration to the right, $c \to \tilde{c}$ with calculating residues.
+Hence we have the asymptotic representation